We’ve supported thousands of students to write more with more joy…

 Yet what’s most important for us at WLAG is that our graduates have found joy in their daily writing practice, creating with compassion and pleasure, strengthening their craft while shrinking the inner critic, and all with the steadfast support of our brilliant community.

 Kerry Ryan is the founder and director of Write like a Grrrl.
-She writes plays, poems and prose & has been published in the Kenyon Review, Manchester Review, Custom Labs, Queerlings among others.
+She writes plays, poems and prose & has been published in the Kenyon Review, Manchester Review, the Spectrum anthology, Queerlings among others.
+She is contributing editor of the anthology ‘So Long As You Write’ ( Dear Damsels 2022).
 She won the Spilling Ink short story prize and was shortlisted for Myriad First Editions.
 Her play ‘Trust’ ran at the Gulbenkian in 2020.

-She was creative writing columnist for Dear Damsels, has been a fiction editor for various publications and is currently editing two upcoming anthologies.
+She was creative writing columnist for Dear Damsels, has been a fiction editor for various publications and editor of the Write like a Grrrl anthology published by Grind and Bearing.
 In 2021, she was awarded Arts Council funding to support her creative practice.
-She has a Masters and a PhD in Literary Studies.
+She has a Masters and a PhD in Literary Studies/Creative Writing

 Jo Flynn is WLAG poetry tutor and our Strategic Communications Lead.
 She is co-director of For Books’ Sake.
 Jo has been writing about the Manchester arts scene for more than 5 years.
 After winning the Roy Fisher Prize for poetry in 2013 endorsed by the Poet Laureate, Jo’s debut poetry collection Swallowing Sand was published and she’s since been featured at the National Poetry Library in London for short form poetry, shortlisted for the Jane Martin Poetry Prize at Cambridge University, published by the likes of Dear Damsels and The Writer’s Cafe, and recently made the Emma Press longlist for her poems on ‘Illness’.
 With an MA (Distinction) in Creative Writing, Jo just hopes to make sense of the world with words.
 And dogs.